 - Teens and adults: Twice a day for a total duration of 5-45 minutes

 What are some exercises or techniques for mindfulness meditation for kids?

-All exercises, activities and techniques that help cultivate mindfulness for children share the common characteristics of being fun.
-It is imperative that any activity keeps children engaged and interested in mindfulness, but it should also be flexible enough to be easily incorporated into their daily lives.
+All exercises, activities and techniques that help cultivate mindfulness in children share the common characteristics of being fun.
+Any activity must keep children engaged and interested in mindfulness, but it should also be flexible enough to be easily incorporated into their daily lives.

 The most common mindfulness practices for kids are:

 - Gardening: Nurturing and growing plants allows children to be in touch with nature and themselves

 - Listening walk: This involves going for a walk with your child and encouraging them to share their surroundings

 - Mindful posing: It is far easier to be mindful and aware of the body than of the mind which is why mindful posing is so successful for improving awareness and building concentration.